 |09:20||Global Perspective – Streaming Video’s Future Path

-There is a rapid pace of change in the OTT video industry where we are witnessing new trends are emerging.
-This opening presentation evaluates market drivers, catalysts and challenges with an analysis of how streaming video is evolving across global markets today, where it may be heading and how global trends will have an impact on Asia.
+There is a tremendous pace of change in the OTT video industry where new trends are emerging constantly.
+This opening presentation evaluates market drivers, catalysts and challenges with an analysis of how streaming video is evolving across global markets today, where it may be heading and how these global trends will have an impact on Asia.

 |09:45||Industry Leaders - Setting the Stage for 2020